hwsknudsen/DLLKill/README.md

 This is instead of having to Restart SQL itself

-Run the Powershell script/onstart/ in the background etc. will monitior the DLL HOST and then Kill IT
+Run the Powershell script/onstart/ in the background etc. will monitior the DLL HOST and then Kill IT if it has been running for to long i.e. it got hung and didnt close itself gracefully